An Overview of Living Future's Building Programs

 Founded in 2006, the Living Building Challenge (LBC) is Living Future’s flagship program.
 It is a holistic, performance-based building certification program designed to promote positive, regenerative outcomes across seven categories.
 We call these categories “Petals” in honor of the flower, which has served as a symbol and guiding metaphor for the Living Building Challenge since its inception.

-The program requirements are grouped into related sets called Imperatives.
+The program requirements are grouped into Imperatives.
 Each of the seven Petals contains between two and five Imperatives.
 There are twenty Imperatives in total.

 Under the LBC 4.1 (the most current version of the program), projects may choose between one of three certification pathways:

-- Core Certification: Ten of the twenty LBC Imperatives have been designated “Core” (see graphic below).
+- Core Certification: Ten of the twenty LBC Imperatives have been designated Core Imperatives (see graphic below).
 To achieve Core Certification, a project must meet all ten Core Imperatives.

-- Petal Certification: Projects may become Water Petal Certified, Energy Petal Certified, or Materials Petal Certified.
-To achieve Petal Certification, a project must meet all ten Core Imperatives plus all Imperatives under their chosen Petal.
-For example: A project pursuing Water Petal Certification would need to meet all ten Core Imperatives plus I06 Net Positive Water.
+- Petal Certification: A project may become Water Petal Certified, Energy Petal Certified, or Materials Petal Certified.
+To achieve Petal Certification, a project must meet all ten Core Imperatives plus all Imperatives under their chosen Petal (for example: a project pursuing Water Petal Certification would need to meet all ten Core Imperatives plus I06 Net Positive Water).

-For the full program requirements, please refer to the LBC 4.1 Program Manual.
+For the complete program requirements, please refer to the LBC 4.1 Program Manual.

 Zero Carbon Certification